Patty Schachtner suspects she saw a new level of desperation in 2017.

 Among those efforts is an investigation launched in concert with other attorneys general to determine the role of opioid manufacturers in creating and prolonging the epidemic.
 That effort has included investigative subpoenas issued for manufacturers Endo, Janssen, Teva/Cephalon and Allergan.

-Meanwhile, 28 Wisconsin counties, including Douglas County, have joined in a lawsuit against pharmaceutical companies, alleging "aggressive and fraudulent marketing of prescription opioid painkillers that has led to a drug epidemic in the state" and beyond, according to a news release.
+Meanwhile, 28 Wisconsin counties have joined in a lawsuit against pharmaceutical companies, alleging "aggressive and fraudulent marketing of prescription opioid painkillers that has led to a drug epidemic in the state" and beyond, according to a news release.

 The state's justice department on Dec.
 13 announced a program providing expanded access and affordability on University of Wisconsin-System campuses for Narcan, the antidote used in overdoses.

 The program, forged in partnership with the drug's manufacturer, Adapt Pharma, will provide law enforcement and campus security with Narcan at no cost.
-Nine campuses, including Superior, are among those receiving the antidote.
+Nine campuses, including River Falls, Stout and Eau Claire, are among those receiving the antidote.

 More people are being saved by the drug Narcan than ever before, Schachtner said.